 There is a chemical taste to the water.

-We have several customers who were used to softened water (zero hardness) prior to being on city water.
-Although municipal water supplies in the area have low hardness, we frequently test up to 1.0 GPG (grains per gallon) on city water supply.
-For these customers, we recommend a water softener, which brings us to the next question: Do I need to have my city water tested?
-The short answer: No. You shouldn't need to have your city water tested, but you can if you're curious or concerned with your particular water.
-We recommend having your water tested by a state certified laboratory (such as Environmental Testing Solutions, Inc, Pace Analytical Services, James & James Environmental Management, Inc) for a comprehensive understanding of your water chemistry.
+This brings us to the question: Do I need to have my city water tested?
+The short answer: No. You shouldn't need to have your city water tested, as the water department is required to perform routine comprehensive testing of the water, but you can if you're curious or concerned with your particular water.
+We recommend having your water tested by a certified laboratory such as Pace Analytical Services (local), James & James Environmental Management, Inc (local) or watercheck.com (offers more comprehensive testing) for a better understanding of your water chemistry.
 For example, we have some customers with old copper plumbing and their water contained lead (a common contaminant in solder).